-Here are the Top Ten Bug-Repelling Plants for your garden or yard!!!!!
-Sent to us from Ken Cwikla's at 365 Hayden Station Road here in Windsor, CT 06095.
-Ken invites gardeners to stop by this weekend and visit his plants.
-You will be glad you did.
+Here are the Top Ten Bug-Repelling Plants for your garden or yard, submitted by Ken Cwikla's at 365 Hayden Station Road here in Windsor, CT 06095.
+Ken invites gardeners to stop by and visit his plants.

 3 - MARIGOLDS - These pretty, sun-loving plants are often used by farmers to keep pests at bay.
 They’ll help keep mosquitoes and aphids out of your yard.